 This film had fantastic potential, but it only left me agitated.
 Not because of Megan Fox's acting, but because of the three listed above.
 I like Turturro when he's with the Coen Brothers or Spike Lee, otherwise he makes terrible decisions and is not funny.
 Who's less funny?
 Anderson, who's horrible dumb-guy computer geek portrayal displaced any remaining interest I had in the film, and Julie White (the mom) succeeded in forcing me to walk out of the theatre for a few moments because I was so annoyed with her and the 3-story robots playing hide-and-seek with her in their neighborhood.

-In one of the most believable superhero films ever, Holmes managed to be the opposite, with every moment she's one screen.
+In one of the most believable superhero films ever, Holmes managed to be the opposite, with every moment she's on screen.
 I felt embarrassment for Liam Neeson, being in the same film as she.
+She's not bad in other films and "Ray Donovan" but this one just wasn't a good fit.

 Casting-decision redemption: Maggie Gyllenhaal in "The Dark Knight" - Thank God!